Berenice Abbott: Trip to Europe, photography, and poetry

 Her university studies included theater and sculpture.
 She spent two years studying sculpture in Paris and Berlin.
 She studied at the Académie de la Grande Chaumière in Paris and the Prussian Academy of Arts in Berlin.
 During this time, she adopted the French spelling of her first name, "Berenice," at the suggestion of Djuna Barnes.
 In addition to her work in the visual arts, Abbott published poetry in the experimental literary journal transition.

 Abbott first became involved with photography in 1923, when Man Ray hired her as a darkroom assistant at his portrait studio in Montparnasse.
 Later, she wrote: "I took to photography like a duck to water.
 I never wanted to do anything else."
 Ray was impressed by her darkroom work and allowed her to use his studio to take her own photographs.
 In 1921 her first major works was in an exhibition in the Parisian gallery Le Sacre du Printemps.
 After a short time studying photography in Berlin, she returned to Paris in 1927 and started a second studio, on the rue Servandoni.
 Berenice Abbott's trip to Europe, particularly Paris, was a pivotal moment in her artistic development, leading to her career as a renowned photographer.
-She spent two years studying sculpture in Paris and Berlin, and during her time in Paris, she began assisting Man Ray, which sparked her interest in photography.
-While in Paris, she also published poetry in the experimental literary journal, transition.